kyma-project/control-plane/README.md

 Read [this](https://kyma-project.io/docs/root/kyma#details-testing-kyma) document to learn more about testing in Kyma.

 ## Reconciler

-If you want to deploy only Reconciler for testing purposes:
+If you want to deploy only the [Reconciler](https://github.com/kyma-incubator/reconciler) for testing purposes:

 ```bash
 cd tools/reconciler